 4.4.4. if an employee covered by a collective bargaining agreement, through the Director of Employee Relations, or his/her designee.

 4.5.
 Alleged violations of local rules will be handled by the local systems administrator, network administrator, or employee supervisor/unit manager, depending on the seriousness of the alleged violation.
-These individuals will inform and consult with the Deputy CIO of IT Services or his/her designee regarding each alleged violation of a local rule and the appropriate consequences for any violation of a local rule.
-Users who object to the limitation, suspension, or termination of their access to any MSU IT resource as a consequence of their violation of a local rule may appeal to the the CIO and Director of Information Technology.
+These individuals will inform and consult with the Chief Information Security Officer or his/her designee regarding each alleged violation of a local rule and the appropriate consequences for any violation of a local rule.
+Users who object to the limitation, suspension, or termination of their access to any MSU IT resource as a consequence of their violation of a local rule may appeal to the CIO.

 4.6.
-The CIO and Director of Information Technology may temporarily suspend or deny a User’s access to MSU IT resources when he/she determines that such action is necessary to protect such resources, the University, or other Users from harm.
-In such cases, the CIO and Director of Information Technology will promptly inform other University administrative offices, as appropriate, of that action.
-Local MSU IT resource administrators may suspend or deny a User’s access to the local resources they administer for the same reasons without the prior review and approval of the CIO and Director of Information Technology, provided that they immediately notify the Deputy CIO of IT Services and the CIO and Director of Information Technology of that action.
+The CIO may temporarily suspend or deny a User’s access to MSU IT resources when he/she determines that such action is necessary to protect such resources, the university, or other Users from harm.
+In such cases, the CIO will promptly inform other university administrative offices, as appropriate, of that action.
+Local MSU IT resource administrators may suspend or deny a User’s access to the local resources they administer for the same reasons without the prior review and approval of the CIO, provided that they immediately notify the Chief Information Security Officer and the CIO of that action.

 V. Security & Operations